Lukembou/Budget-Tracker/README.md

   - Once finished, the program will generate a .jason file (which stores the budget and expense information that was inputed)

-  - It will also generate a .png file which will be the graph
+  - It will also generate a .png file which will be the expense chart

   ![Screenshot_20230118_020410](https://user-images.githubusercontent.com/112616414/213131316-1f0c2d51-d99a-4dab-af3a-45c36af364ff.png)